 Digital Marketing for Photographers

 I spent a couple of seasons as a wedding videographer here in Minneapolis, and I intersected with dozens of photographers along the way.
 Many of these photographers were great at what they did, while others were questionable at best.
-While wedding photographers are the ones I worked with consistently, I’ve also had the pleasure of meeting fashion photographers, commercial photographers, portrait photographers, lifestyle photographers, and more.
+While wedding photographers are the ones I worked with consistently, I’ve also had the opportunity to meet fashion photographers, commercial photographers, portrait photographers, lifestyle photographers, and more.

 Here’s what those photographers are doing that you’re not.